100 Mfps ghost imaging with wavelength division multiplexing: Results

 \subsection{Video recording of a microsecond-scale switching event.}

 Taking advantage of the proposed WDM-GI, the temporal evolution of a microsecond-scale dynamic event can be visualized.
 For the proof-of-concept demonstration, we chose a high-speed image-switching event from a diamond-shaped image with 16$\times$16 pixels on the DMD into a heart-shaped image [Fig.~\ref{fig3-4}(a)].
 To reconstruct the images appearing during the switching event, the acquired continuous time-domain signals were divided into equal time segments of 10~ns.
 The exposure time $T$ was set to $10$~ns, and $K~=~5$ wavelengths were employed.
-The laser wavelengths used in this demonstration were the same as those mentioned in Subsec.~\ref{sec2.2}.

 Figure~\ref{fig3-4}(b) shows the time-domain signal measured during the switching event under speckle mask projection at a wavelength of $1550.12$~nm.
 The time-domain signal changed significantly during the target image transition ($t = 1.2$--$1.6 \mu$s).
 Figure~\ref{fig3-4}(c) shows some typical examples of the reconstructed image sequence recorded at $10$~ns intervals using our WDM-GI approach.
 The reconstructed images show the smooth transition from the diamond to the heart shapes.
 Small fluctuations after the transition ($t= 1.5$--$2.0$) can be attributed to a relaxation oscillation after the mechanical mirror switching on the DMD.
 With a reconstruction interval of $T=10$~ns, the effective frame rate was $100$~Mfps.
 This result demonstrates that our ultrafast GI technique can capture microsecond-scale dynamics as a continuous frame sequence (i.e., a video).